arcweave/arcweave-unity-plugin/README.md

 ### ArcweavePlayer

-The ArcweavePlayer is provided as an example of using a project imported from Αrcweave and playing it similarily to the web app player.
-It is not required to utilize an arcweave imported project, but can be usefull in some of your projects as-is.
+The ArcweavePlayer is provided as an example of using a project imported from Αrcweave and playing it similarly to the web app player.
+It is not required to utilize an arcweave imported project, but can be useful in some of your projects as-is.

 #### Events